truflation/marketplace/docs/aggregator-v2v3.md

   the code.
 The whitelist will allow for payments to be performed off-chain.

+* The contract will be deployed only on the Arbitrum and Arbitrum Test

 * it will be implemented as an upgradeableproxy to allow for upgrading of the contract